Würzburg Residence: Staircase

 In Baroque style, the staircase gained importance as part of a formal reception room.
-The staircase of the Würzburg Residence spans its vault, an area of 18 × 32 meters, without pillars.
-Beneath an unsupported trough vault, a masterpiece of construction with a maximum height of 23 meters.
+The staircase of the Würzburg Residence spans its vault, an area of 18 × 32 m, without pillars.
+Beneath an unsupported trough vault, a masterpiece of construction with a maximum height of 23 m.

 The lowest part of the stair leads away from the reception hall, towards a blank wall and then splits into two stairs which double back.
 Thus, the host on the upper landing was able to see his visitors first who initially walked away from him.
 When the guests turned and approached, the vast ceiling fresco above was increasingly revealed to them.